 Researchers have developed a hormonal substance that lowers blood sugar, slims people down and improves the fat metabolism.
-They were now awarded the Erwin Schrödinger Prize for their scientific endeavour.
+This opens up new treatment options for type 2 diabetes and obesity.
+They were now awarded the Erwin Schrödinger Prize for their scientific endeavour

 End of last year, Peña Nieto felt he had to act: "Confronted with a veritable epidemic of excess weight and obesity, we cannot simply turn our head", said the Mexican President and prescribed his citizens a governmental diet: since the beginning of this year, sweet, calorie-rich foodstuffs are subject to an additional eight per cent tax in Mexico.
 A necessary measure, for a third of the Mexican population is obese and almost every tenth adult suffers from diabetes.

 What has reached worrying levels in Mexico is a global problem.
 Excess weight and lack of exercise result in a frightening increase in diabetes cases.
 Today, 347 million people worldwide suffer from diabetes; the World Health Organisation estimates that the death rate due to diabetes will almost double between 2005 and 2030.